stabilityprotocol/docs/docs/developers/tutorials/node_setup/viem_setup_example.md

 ## 1. Introduction

-This guide will demonstrate the steps to install Viem and configure the framework for interacting with the Stability blockchain.
+This guide will demonstrate the steps to install Viem and configure the framework for interacting with the Stability Testnet.
 Viem offers a streamlined approach for Ethereum developers looking to engage with Stability, ensuring a smooth development experience.

 ### Prerequisites